 - Children must carry their own ID or passport, even babies

-Gibraltar residents with civilian registration cards are exempt from the standard checks and use dedicated lanes.
-This won't change under the new treaty.
+Gibraltar residents with civilian registration cards are exempt from standard checks and use dedicated lanes.
+This is expected to remain the case under the new treaty arrangements.

 What Is the New Gibraltar Treaty and How Does It Affect the Border?

-The treaty, published on 26 February 2026, is the result of post-Brexit negotiations between the UK, Spain, and the EU.
+The treaty is the result of post-Brexit negotiations between the UK, Spain, and the EU.
 It fundamentally redesigns how the Gibraltar border works.

 This means no more passport checks at the land crossing.
 No more queues at the fence.
-Around 15,000 daily cross-border workers and up to 9 million tourists per year will be able to walk, drive, or cycle through freely.
+Around 15,000 daily cross-border workers (as of 2026) will be able to walk, drive, or cycle through freely.

 Important clarification: Gibraltar is not joining the Schengen area.
-It's applying Schengen border rules at its airport and port.
+It is applying Schengen border rules at its airport and port.
 It remains a British Overseas Territory.

 |---|---|---|